quantcast/qfs/README.md

 The QFS Wiki has details on compiling QFS and running it.
 For a quick start, one could run the following commands from the top-level directory:

 * Build Code:
+  Ensure boost and cmake are installed / available.
   `make`
 * Try Out:
   `make` and `examples/sampleservers/sample_setup.py --help`